erjand/technical-interviews/StudyNotes/README.md

 When writing down runtimes, two important rules are generally observed in a non-academic setting.

-1. Base 2 is assumed, so you can simply write `log n`, which is understood to be log base 2 of n.
+1. Base 2 is assumed, so you can simply write `log n`, which is understood to be `log base 2 of n`.
 You will see this written as both `log n` and `logn`.
 2. The multiplication symbol is dropped, so you can write `n logn`, which is understood to be `n * logn`.

 ### Important Complexities